Learning Outcomes

 Examination-in-chief is the questioning of a witness by the advocate for the party who called that witness.
 The primary aim is to elicit evidence that supports that party's case, presented through the witness's own account.

 The general rule during examination-in-chief is that leading questions are not permitted on contentious matters.
-This rule exists to ensure that the witness gives their own evidence in their own words, rather than simply confirming the narrative suggested by the advocate.
+This ensures the witness gives their own evidence in their own words, rather than simply confirming a narrative suggested by the advocate.
 Allowing leading questions could risk the advocate effectively giving evidence themselves.

 Exceptions: When Leading Questions May Be Permitted